-Knowledge Core GmbH is a strategic partner in environmental research project proposals, implementation and fulfilment, in developing economies, Europe and North America.
-Our approach combines quantitative and qualitative research methods using multiple lines of evidence from Geosciences, Social Sciences and Humanities, to better understand drivers of environmental change and potential solutions.
+Knowledge Core GmbH is an environmental change research group active out in the field, in the laboratory, at the computer, and through dissemination and outreach.
+We partner on project proposals, implementation and fulfilment, training of highly-qualified personnel in Africa, Europe and North America.
+Our approach combines quantitative and qualitative research methods using multiple lines of evidence from Geosciences, Archaeology, Social Sciences and Humanities, to better understand drivers of environmental change and potential solutions.

 Knowledge Core GmbH operates with three main foci

-1) deliver guidance, perspective fulfilment support on Environmental Changes through projects primarily in Europe, Africa, and North America;
+1) deliver data, analyses and guidance on Environmental Changes through research projects primarily in Europe, Africa, and North America;

 3) provider of the top geoscientific laboratory hardware and instruments.
 See: PaleoLabTools for subsampling sediments in the field and laboratory